nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Note:**
 For `Appointment`, the fields `Sickness` and `Medicine` are optional.
-Hence, if `Sickness` or `Medicine` is not specified, it would be represented as an empty string, `""`, in the `appointmentbook.json` file.
+Hence, if `Sickness` or `Medicine` is not specified, it would be represented as `"null"`, in the `appointmentbook.json` file.
 </box>

 --------------------------------------------------------------------------------------------------------------------